todrews/CleanSmartphoneData/CodeBook.md

 - 'test/y_test.txt': Test labels.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+The variables in the file that begin with a t are in the time domain (sec) and the variables in the file that begin with a f are in the frequency domain (Hz).

 The final data shown in the final_stats.txt file contains the average of all mean and std variables for all subject.
 For each subject, the data is grouped by the activity performed.

 **Transformations**